About scabies

 Tests for scabies

-Your GP will look at your child’s skin to diagnose scabies.
-Sometimes they might take skin scrapings to confirm the diagnosis, but they don’t usually need to do this.
+Your GP will look at your child’s skin with a magnifying device to diagnose scabies.
+Sometimes they might take skin scrapings to confirm the diagnosis.

 Treatment for scabies